pryv/lib-javascript-blockchain/README.md

 ### Item code versionning (key)

 . `EVENT:0:` correspond to `item id = event.id` and `item version = event.modified`
   .
 If `event.modified` is not present, then `event.deleted` is used.
+. `ACCESS:0:` correspond to `item id =access.id` and `item version = access.modified`
+  .
+If `access.modified` is not present, then `access.deleted` is used.

 ### Ckecksum versionning (hash)

-. `EVENT:0:` correspond to encoding of current implementation of `stableRepresentation.event.stringify(event)`
+. `EVENT:0:` correspond to encoding of current implementation of `stableRepresentation.event.stringify0(event)` . `ACCESS:0:` correspond to encoding of current implementation of `stableRepresentation.access.stringify0(access)`

+### Properties expected in an access object

+Properties with a null values, will be ignored from the representation.

+Special attention is required for

+- **integrity**: Obviously integrity is not taken for computation...
+- **lastUsedd**: is ignored as too dynamic...

 ### Properties expected in an event object